lion-agi/lionagi/docs/Get_started/Examples/function.rst

                             "description": "a number to multiply, e.g. 17", },
                     },
-                    # specify which parameters are required for the model to respond when function calling
+                    # specify parameters required for the model to respond when function calling
                     "required": ["number1", "number2"],
                 },
             }